gangyistudios/curved_navigation_rail/README.md

 ### Easy to use

-- See minimal_example.dart in the examples below
+- See minimal_example.dart in the examples

 ### Attributes